Starshine3/JekyllBlog/_pages/04_translations.md

 permalink: /translations
 show: true
 ---
-Disclaimer: I'm an amateur translator and Japanese learner.
+I'm an amateur translator and Japanese learner.
 I translate in order to discover the meanings behind some of my favorite songs.

 * Please understand that I do make mistakes in my translations